 The Mitel call recording solution encompasses multiple parts, including the MBG call recording service, a compatible call recording application, call manager platform and devices.
 Call recorders vary in their support of Mitel platforms and features.
 Configuring a solution line-up is beyond the scope of this document.
 Consult your recording vendor or Mitel sales engineering.
 Refer to the MBG Online Help for detailed information on the Call Recording Service.

-MBG provides two services that allow an external Call Recording Equipment (CRE) to record audio calls:
+MBG provides a service that allows external Call Recording Equipment (CRE) to record audio calls:

-- Secure Recording Connector(SRC): A Mitel proprietary service to record MiNET and SIP devices as well as SIP trunks. - SIPREC: An industry standard protocol to record SIP devices.
+Secure Recording Connector(SRC): A Mitel proprietary service to record MiNET and SIP devices as well as SIP trunks.